phalpern/WG21-halpern/vector-execution-models.md

 (including any temporary variable) is needed by any step, then a separate instance of that local variable is created for each lane.

-The lockstep execution model maps directly to modern SIMD microprocessors.
+The lockstep execution variant maps directly to modern SIMD microprocessors.
 For code that cannot be translated directly into SIMD instructions the compiler must ensure that the program behaves _as if_ every operation, down to a specific level of granularity, were executed simultaneously on every lane.